LazaUK/AOAI-APIM-AIGateway/README.md

 Remaining tokens: 0
 -----------------------------
 ```
-8. If you enabled SDK compatibility in Step 2 above, you can use the OpenAI Python SDK to interact with your AOAI models through the API-M endpoint.
+8. If you enabled SDK compatibility in Step 2 above, you could use the OpenAI Python SDK to interact with your AOAI models through the API-M endpoint.
 Here's how to instantiate the AzureOpenAI class with your API-M's subscription key:
 ``` Python
 client = AzureOpenAI(
     azure_endpoint = APIM_TPM_URL,